tbali0524/playground-c2779db2/markdowns/intro.md

 At `CG`, you don't really have to bother about setting up any local development environment: just start to write your code directly on the CG website using your browser, run the provided test cases there (for solo puzzles), and submit your solution when you feel ready.

 Despite this, it brings some advantages if you make the effort and spend the time to set up a local dev environment with some additional tooling - especially if you already have lots of puzzle solutions and some longer code as well.
-The experience will come in handy also in other projects, outside the context of `CodinGame`.
-Most of this playground will also apply elsewhere.
+The experience will also come in handy in other projects, outside the context of `CodinGame`.
+Most of the discussion is also applicable elsewhere.

 This `Tech.io` playground explores several tools to make your life easier as a developer.
 Topics we will cover: